substrait-io/bft/supplemental/arithmetic/acosh.md

 ### On_domain_error

-Hyperbolic Arccosine function has a domain of [1, Infinity], i.e. input should be greater than one.
+Hyperbolic arccosine function has a domain of [1, Infinity], i.e. input should be greater than one.
 This option controls the behavior when the function is called with values outside of this range.

 #### NAN